 This little road trip takes two nights and three days unless you want to spend more time hiking around Cradle Mountain.
 It is a great way to get from Launceston to Hobart while seeing some of Tasmania’s beautiful nature.
 The park entry pass costs AUD24 per car per day (up to 8 people).
 If you are spending more time in Tasmania, you can also consider the holiday pass, which costs AUD60 per car for up to 8 weeks.
 There are so many national parks in Tasmania, this is great value.

 Tasmania fully deserves more than a few days.
 I have been there several times and I still feel there is something to discover.
-I especially recommend the East Coast.
+I especially recommend the East Coast and Maria Island.

 Have you visited Cradle Mountain and the Tasmanian Wilderness?
 Please share your experience in the comments below!